-On May 25, 2017, the Company completed the distribution of its approximately 2,785,029 common shares of Coronado to its shareholders of record.
-The Company's shareholders received approximately 0.0326 of a Coronado common share for each common share of the Company held as of May 9, 2017.
-The gain on the distribution of the common shares of Coronado recognized in the consolidated statements of operations for the year ended March 31, 2018, is as follows:
+On May 25, 2017, the Company completed the distribution of its approximately 2,785,029 common shares of Interlapse to its shareholders of record.
+The Company's shareholders received approximately 0.0326 of an Interlapse common share for each common share of the Company held as of May 9, 2017.
+The gain of \$210,765 on the distribution of the common shares of Interlapse recognized in the consolidated statements of operations for the year ended March 31, 2018.